samclane/samclane.github.io/_posts/2018-7-7-Arduino-Discord-Matrix.md

   - led_matrix.py

 [In my last article](http://samclane.github.io/Python-Arduino-PyFirmata/), I wrote an explanation of the LED-Matrix "driver" written in Python with PyFirmata.
-Take that code and put it in a file called `led_matrix.py` and save it for later.
+Take that code and put it in a file called `led_matrix.py`.
+Save it for later.

-Now, on to the meat of the program.
+Now, on to the important part of the program.
 How do we actually figure out our Discord connection status?
-Luckily, there's a Discord module for python, aptly named `discord`.
+Luckily, there's a Discord module for Python, aptly named `discord`.
 Go ahead and `pip install discord`, as well as `pyfirmata` if you haven't already.

 ```python